 How and why narrative affects us.
-TBD.
-A componenet in, for example, gamification and in empathy.
+A component in, for example, gamification and in empathy.

 Michele Weldon, Your Brain on Story.